 The Hunter's dogs

 The crest appearing on the Hunter's wines label is that of the Hunter clan of Scotland, but visitors often associated the logo with Commodore, Ernie's gigantic, but affable St Bernard and then Jane's gregarious Clumber Spaniel, Paddy.
 Today Hunter's has Ricky, Chief Winemaker James' Border Collie, and Lola, Assistant GM Edward's Labrador Retriever.

-If New Zealand had a royal family of wine, Jane Hunter would be the queen.
 Jane is an internationally respected vintner and recipient of the prestigious UK Women in Wine Award and has an OBE.
 Exactly 25 years after taking over managing Hunter's Wines Jane was appointed a Companion of the New Zealand Order of Merit (CNZM) for services to viticulture.
 In 2016, Jane received the Wolf Blass AM Award in Australia, and the Wine Marlborough Life Time Acievement Award.
 In 2018, Jane was inducted as a Fellow of New Zealand Winegrowers.

 Still in the family.